 She extends her advocacy for healthy communities and environment to her organic produce farm in the Driftless Area.
 She is committed to pairing sustainable food production with strong conservation work, and her involvement in the farming community has given her direct experience and insights into the interactions between agriculture, climate, and water in Wisconsin.

 With a mom who emigrated from Cuba and a dad from Minnesota, Chelsea grew up understanding and valuing diverse perspectives.
 Through her own multicultural and interdisciplinary background, she strives to serve as a translator between different people and topics.

-Chelsea holds a M.E.M. in Global Change Science and Policy from the Yale School of Forestry & Environmental Studies and a B.A. in Atmospheric Science from the University of California, Berkeley.
+Chelsea holds a M.E.M. in Global Change Science and Policy from the Yale School of the Environment and a B.A. in Atmospheric Science from the University of California, Berkeley.

-Favorite things to do outdoors in Wisconsin: kayak, hike along bluffs and through oak savannas, and take meandering farm walks with her daughter, husband, and dog.
+Favorite things to do outdoors in Wisconsin: kayak, hike along bluffs and through oak savannas, and take meandering farm walks with her kids, husband, and dog.